 - 1. From the Tools menu, select Resource Center. - 2.
-In the Resource list, select Virtual Printers and either create a new virtual printer or edit an existing one. - 3.
-Select the Support dynamic page exceptions check box.

-- 4. Click Edit to open the job parameters window. - 5.
-Under Exceptions, select the paper stock for each exception or insert. - 6.
+In the Resource list, select Paper Stock and view the paper stock you need to print your file. - In the Resource list, select Virtual Printers and either create a new virtual printer or edit an existing one. - 4.
+Select the Support dynamic page exceptions check box. - 5.
+Click Edit to open the job parameters window. - 6.
+Under Exceptions, select the paper stock for each exception or insert. - 7.
 Import the file to the CX print server via the dedicated virtual printer, and submit the job.